jeremysb1/robofriends/README.md

-# Robofriends
+# robofriends

-Keeping Robofriends project up to date with latest dependencies

-## to run
+Tutorial for React
+To run the project:

-1.  clone repo with https or SSH
+1. Clone this repo
-2.  install npm
-3.  run npm audit fix to fix any vulnerabilities
-4.  run npm update to update any dependencies listed in the package.json
-4.  run npm start
+2. Run `npm install`
+3. Run `npm start`